Learn the Story Behind the Best Steak in Ottawa

 These words define Al’s Steakhouse, but the story goes deeper.

-Al’s Steakhouse opened its doors 50 years ago, in July of 1967, and made history.
+Al’s Steakhouse opened its doors over 52 years ago, in July of 1967, and made history.
 Halim “Al” Saikali, a Lebanese immigrant, opened the restaurant, which rapidly became the must-visit Ottawa dining destination for locals, tourists, and celebrities alike.

 Classic steakhouse meals define the cuisine at Al’s: certified Angus beef, fresh fish, a variety of delicious appetizers and salads fill the menu.
 It’s perfectly complemented by classic cocktails, an extensive wine list, and uncompromising service.